jasonbayton/11ty/_src/support.md

 ## Not ready to start?

-No worries, feel free to continue to make use of my completely free community support channels:
+No worries, feel free to continue to make use of my community support channels:

 <div class="grid grid-column-3 grid-gap-50 grid-column-mobile-1 padding-top-40 padding-bottom-40 padding-lr-0">
 <div class="">